yakostro/eagle_game/GDD.md

 ## Release fish
 - If eagle has fish in his claws he can release it
-- Player presses SPACE to release a fish
+- Player presses F to release a fish

 ## Eat fish
 - When player press E button on the keyboard AND an eagle has a fish, an eagle eats a fish